zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

-As someone who spends a great deal of my time during college for extracurricular / activities that don't necessarily relate to coding/tech (Hackathon, startup, non-profit, biz case, student activities blabla) I do think I have a somewhat unique background.
-Sadly, the primary/ 1st priority criteria for developers is skill technical skill (coding).
-Being a great communicator/facilitator + other stuff does matter to some degree, and it might be more crucial as u become more senior, but the main expectation for junior dev is mostly to deliver what you are expected/ implement features/ resolve bugs/defects balboa.
-I have no regrets about how I spent my time during college, as I do feel Like I have a unique strength which was also recognized by a number of interviewers, but **definitely do prioritize technical skills> soft skills for junior dev when you prepare for the interviews as It will help u land a job much easier, especially for entry-level.** Highly recommend you to grind [leetcode](https://leetcode.com)( focus on easy & medium questions).
+As someone who spends a great deal of my time during college on extracurricular / activities that don't necessarily relate to coding/tech (Hackathon, startup, non-profit, biz case, student activities blabla), I do think I have a somewhat unique background.
+Sadly, the primary/ 1st priority criteria for assessing developers during interviews is a technical skill (coding).
+Being a great communicator/facilitator + other stuff does matter to some degree, and it might be more crucial as u become more senior, but the main expectation for junior dev is mostly to deliver what you are expected to do, e.g., implement features w/ quality codes, resolve bugs/defects etc. I have no regrets about how I spent my time during college, as I do feel like I have a unique strength which many interviewers also recognized, but **definitely do prioritize** \
+**technical skills> soft skills for junior dev when you prepare for the interviews as It will help u land a job much easier, especially for entry-level.** Highly recommend you to grind [leetcode](https://leetcode.com)( focus on easy & medium questions).

 <br/>